SaitoTech/saito-docs/README.md

 makedocs.sh --saitolite=/path/to/your/saito-lite-repo
 ```

-This will rebuild the content in web/
+This will rebuild the content in web/.

+In the future this will cover our other repos as well.

+## Contact

 To connect to the Saito Team please contact us at: